KCErb/lucky-hasura-docker/README.md

     ![docker certs](https://github.com/KCErb/lucky-hasura-docker/blob/master/img/cloudflare-origin-certs.jpg)

-## Production Scripts

-Next we'll take a look at the scripts that are provided here for automatic deployment.
-The first push is special, some hand holding needs to be done.
-We need to have a fully running setup before these scripts can really do their magic.
-So instead of just running these scripts blindly, we're going to walk through them and do much of what they do by hand, and then see how those manual steps have been brought together into convenient executables.

-### deploy
+### script/deploy

+The final CI stage is deployment.
+That stage basically runs `script/deploy` on production so let's discuss that script and then set up production to be ready to run it.

-The `deploy` script is a good place to start here.
-The first thing you'll notice is that this thing relies on a small pile of environment variables.
+The first thing you'll notice in the `deploy` script is that it relies on a small pile of environment variables.
 The expectation is that this script is run in a production server where these vars are set.
 But sometimes we need to test our production setup locally, so the script provides some dummy values.
 Let's go ahead and add the real environment variables to our production server now.
 The following are the first few environment variables from an example `~/.profile` (we'll do 6 more when we set up the monitoring tools).

 ```
 export POSTGRES_USER=5JHMOA1JBfElT3pVyPd4AssrMKaU6wkq1fvuximxezcPjkqfZl3VlfTL
 export POSTGRES_PASSWORD=JHMlT3pVyPd4xezAssrMVlJKaU6wPHuximcPjkq1fvjfZl3BfOA1InElfTL5
+export HASURA_GRAPHQL_ADMIN_SECRET=6wPHux5JHMlT3pVyPd4xezAssrMVlJKaU6wPHuximcPjkq1fvjfZl3BfO
 export POSTGRES_DB=foo_bar_production
-export HASURA_GRAPHQL_ADMIN_SECRET=6wPHux5JHMlT3pVyPd4xezAssrMVlJKaU6wPHuximcPjkq1fvjfZl3BfO
 export APP_DOMAIN=foobar.business
 export SEND_GRID_KEY=SG.ALd_3xkHTRioKaeQ.APYYxwUdr00BJypHuximcjNBmOxET1gV8Q
 export SECRET_KEY_BASE=z8PNM2T3pVkLCa5/IMFrEQBRhuKaU6waHL1Aw=